Operation Sky Shield: Sky Shield II (1961)

 Sky Shield II phases were transmitted to Royal Canadian Air Force stations by secure media, but in case of intercept, not the details.
 Operations were given RCAF code names, and planning conferences included Trusted Agents.
 Final pre-event checklists were dubbed Double Take A or B. The harried, last moments: Fast Pace.
 The Go hour: Cocked Pistol.
 Various milestones were designated Big Noise A or B and so on, through Fade Out.

-A B-52 lost in the Atlantic Ocean accounted for the 8 lives lost during the exercise.
+A B-52 lost in the Atlantic Ocean accounted for the eight lives lost during the exercise.
 On 15 October 1961, a search triangle 600 miles from New York was set up looking for the missing crew.
-A US Coast Guard (USCG) cutter reported seeing an orange flare at 12:15 a.m. on the 17 of October, but the eight crew members were eventually presumed lost at sea.
+A US Coast Guard (USCG) cutter reported seeing an orange flare at 12:15 a.m. on the 17th of October, but the eight crew members were eventually presumed lost at sea.
 These were the only casualties of the three operations.

 General Laurence Kuter was quoted in media after Sky Shield II ranging from Air Force Magazine to the Chicago Tribune, calling Sky Shield II "the greatest exercise in information analysis, decision-making, and action-taking in continental aerospace defense in all our history."
 But Kuter deflected calls for a score of the operation, reiterating that Sky Shield's intent was, "by no means, a contest between offensive and defensive forces."

 After the operation, NORAD produced an exhaustive report, presented it to the Joint Chiefs of Staff, and then filed it in secure archives.
 It wasn't until 1997 that most, but not all, of the Sky Shield results were declassified.
 Conclusions showed that nearly one-half of enemy flights at low altitude had escaped detection, and of those initially detected, 40 percent then eluded tracking radar by changing their formation shape, size, or altitude.
 No more than one-fourth of bombers in Sky Shield II would have been intercepted.

 Sky Shield III (1962)

-Sky Shield III, held on September 2, 1962 from 1:00 p.m. to 6:30 p.m., was North America's first test of procedures for clearing national civilian air traffic at short notice, such as would be done in the event of a Soviet attack.
+Sky Shield III, held on September 2, 1962, from 1:00 p.m. to 6:30 p.m., was North America's first test of procedures for clearing national civilian air traffic at short notice, such as would be done in the event of a Soviet attack.
 Hundreds of USAF trainers were used to simulate normal civil traffic levels and routes.
-The Air Force trainers launched 319 Lockheed T-33 light jets, 263 in the U.S. and 56 in Canada, from random and unannounced locations.
+The Air Force trainers took off in 319 Lockheed T-33 light jets, 263 in the U.S. and 56 in Canada, from random and unannounced locations.
 As the alert horn sounded, Federal Aviation Administration controllers hustled to get them to civil airports far from the metropolitan targets that were presumed to be under mushroom clouds.
 All T-33s were on the ground in Canada within 49 minutes, and in the United States within 72 minutes.

 The closings for this operation were 1,800 scheduled airline flights in the United States, 130 more in Canada, and 31 foreign airlines.
 The total cost of these closings was estimated to be $1 million.